 Maisamma: She is believed to protect the cattle.
 Among the cattle sheds, a niche is whitewashed and decorated with "Kumkuma" and called as 'Maisamma Goodu'.
-In many places, Katta-Maisamma is also worshipped as a goddess of water in the form of a small stone on the tank bund.
-People believe that she will ensure that the tank is full.
-Thus, the crops would flourish due to her blessings.
+In many places Katta-Maisamma is also worshipped as a goddess of water and is worshipped in the form of a small stone on the tank bund.
+People believe that she will ensure that the tank will be filled.
+Thus, due to her blessings the crops flourish.